- To assure the rights and well-being of human subjects participating in research are protected

 - To educate researchers about how to improve study conduct

 - To provide resources to the Research Community

 OHSP's Division of Research Education & Training hosts a seminar series titled, "University of Rochester Human Research Protection Program (UR-HRPP) Educational Forum".
 Seminars are routinely held at least once a month during the academic year, though based on availability of presenters, the date may fluctuate occasionally.
 Sessions are open to all faculty and staff (content is not necessarily limited to 'clinical' research; seminars are often targeted at human subject research in general).

 All seminars are announced via the OHSP email distribution list and Continuing Medical Education (CME) credit is typically available for those attending in-person.

-Materials from previously held seminars, including copies of presentation slides and recordings of each presentation (as applicable), are available for review/reference via Blackboard.
-A directory of the seminar materials maintained in Blackboard is available here.
-To access materials, faculty, staff and students can self-enroll in the ‘OHSP Seminar Materials’ course; instructions for doing so are available here.
+Materials from previously held seminars, including copies of presentation slides and video recordings of each presentation (as applicable), are available for review in Blackboard (see directory of materials maintained in Blackboard posted below).
+To access materials, faculty, staff and students must self-enroll in the 'OHSP Seminar Materials' course in Blackboard (instructions posted below).

 |Instructions for Accessing UR-HRPP Educational Materials in Blackboard|

 |Directory of UR-HRPP Educational Materials in Blackboard|